Dwight Panozzo, PhD, LCSW

 Gender-Related Treatment

 Gender has become a very complex issue in the 21st-century.
-Postmodern philosophers and queer theorists have created a field in which all of us dwell, at times benefiting and at times creating challenge.
-A social construction at its core, gender is rooted in the sexual differences between men and women, expressed differently in different cultures.
-Some of those differences are utterly innate and unchangeable, many are amenable to alteration through gender non-conforming behaviors or hormone treatments and surgeries, while others have been used as tools for people to discriminate against one another.
+Post modern philosophers and queer theorists have created a field in which all of us dwell, at times benefiting and at times suffering.
+A social construction at its core, “gender” is rooted in the sexual differences between men and women.
+Some of those differences are utterly innate and unchangeable, while others have been used as tools to oppress and control each other.

-When it comes to gender-related treatment, my approach is tailored to several different factors that each client brings, including their age and the goals they have for themselves.
-In terms of age, when I am dealing with people under the age of 18, the treatment is client-centered, but it is not client-led.
-That means that we need to listen very carefully with thoughtfulness and compassion to young adults, but it also means that, as was the case for all of us, in our youth we often do not have the depth of experience or the tools to investigate our world to the same degree as would serve us.
-That is when my training and professional experience can be of great benefit.
+When it comes to “gender-related treatment,” my approach is tailored to a number of different factors that each client brings, including their age.
+In terms of age, when I am dealing with people under the age of 18, the treatment is child centered, but it is not child lead.
+That means that we need to listen very carefully with thoughtfulness and compassion to our children, but it also means that children do not have the depth of experience or the tools to investigate our world to the same degree as those who have the benefit of both greater experience and the wisdom that may come from it.

 Print | Sitemap